Can You Buy Gift Cards With a Credit Card? What You Need to Know

 Cons: There are fees associated with purchasing generic gift cards, usually $2.95–$6.95, depending on the issuer and the denomination.
 Higher value gift cards from Visa and Mastercard have higher fees, while Amex has a flat fee of $3.95.
 Note that individual retailers or websites may have varying fees.

-Which Type of Gift Card Is Recommended?
+What Type of Gift Card Should I Buy?

 Most experts in the space recommend that you buy gift cards without any fees associated with them, so usually that means getting store gift cards.
 Consumer advocate Clark Howard cites fees, a lack of ease of use (especially at restaurants and gas stations), and potential fraud as reasons he doesn’t recommend Visa gift cards (or rather any generic gift cards).